cube123343/TwistedServerJoinMacro/README.md

 yup thats it for now

-DISCLAIMER
+## Disclaimer

 This script is fully open source.
-You can read the code before running it.
+You are encouraged to read the code before running it.

 It does NOT:

-- Send data over the internet
+* Send data over the internet
-- Access files outside its purpose
+* Access files outside its intended purpose
-- Run anything hidden

-Feel free to review or modify it.
+* Execute hidden or obfuscated behavior

+## License Notice

+This project is licensed under the GNU General Public License v3.0 (GPLv3).

+You are free to use, modify, and share this code.
+However, any redistributed versions or modifications must also be open source under GPLv3 and must retain proper attribution to the original author.

+## Contributing

+Contributions are welcome!

+If you'd like to improve this script:

+* Fork the repository
+* Make your changes
+* Submit a pull request

+You can also open an issue to suggest features, improvements, or report bugs.

+All contributions must follow the GNU General Public License v3.0 (GPLv3).